yangjingxin123456/yangjingxin123456.github.io/_pages/about.md

 Projects
 ===
-### **Agricultural Machinery Leasing and Optimization System**
+### Agricultural Machinery Leasing and Optimization System
 *Chief Technology Officer*
-**Heilongjiang Province, China | Jan.
-2022 – Present**
+Heilongjiang Province, China | Jan.
+2022 – Present

-- Developed a **VR-based traffic flow prediction model**, improving machinery scheduling efficiency by 15% and reducing transportation time by 20%.
+- Developed a VR-based traffic flow prediction model, improving machinery scheduling efficiency by 15% and reducing transportation time by 20%.
-- Built a **Ridge Regression demand forecasting model**, raising prediction accuracy from 65% to 77.8% and reducing resource waste by 22.6%.
+- Built a Ridge Regression demand forecasting model, raising prediction accuracy from 65% to 77.8% and reducing resource waste by 22.6%.
-- Implemented an **optimized routing algorithm** with a Heads-Up Display interface, cutting empty mileage by 21.3% and lowering operating costs by 16.2%.
-The system attracted over **2 million users** in the first year, covering 35 rural areas and increasing agricultural information accessibility by 51.2%.
+- Implemented an optimized routing algorithm with a Heads-Up Display interface, cutting empty mileage by 21.3% and lowering operating costs by 16.2%.
+The system attracted over 2 million users in the first year, covering 35 rural areas and increasing agricultural information accessibility by 51.2%.
-- Collaborated with **university innovation labs and industry partners** to accelerate technology transfer.
-Secured support from **TikTok**, **Kwai Research Institute**, and won a **$4 million national innovation grant**.
+- Collaborated with university innovation labs and industry partners to accelerate technology transfer.
+Secured support from TikTok, Kwai Research Institute, and won a $4 million national innovation grant.
-- Recognized internationally: achieved **Top 10 placement** in the *Disrupt SF – Startup Battlefield* competition.
+- Recognized internationally: achieved Top 10 placement in the *Disrupt SF – Startup Battlefield* competition.

 ### American Mathematical Contest in Modeling (MCM)
 *Title of Paper: LOLIMOT Forecasting-Accuracy (Finalist Winner)*
 **Sep.
 2022 – Oct.
 2022**

-- Led a **dynamic price forecasting project** covering **5 retail locations** and managing **6.2M+ transaction-level observations**, coordinating the entire pipeline from raw data collection to preprocessing, model training, and cloud-based deployment.
+- Led a dynamic price forecasting project covering 5 retail locations and managing 6.2M+ transaction-level observations, coordinating the entire pipeline from raw data collection to preprocessing, model training, and cloud-based deployment.
-- Built a **data visualization and analytics dashboard** using Pandas, Matplotlib, and Seaborn, enabling **real-time anomaly detection** and **correlation analysis across 120+ variables**.
-This improved trend identification by **15%** and shortened decision-making cycles by **~30 hours/month** for the case study.
+- Built a data visualization and analytics dashboard using Pandas, Matplotlib, and Seaborn, enabling real-time anomaly detection and correlation analysis across 120+ variables.
+This improved trend identification by 15% and shortened decision-making cycles by ~30 hours/month for the case study.
-- Engineered **20+ high-impact features** (lag variables, rolling statistics, seasonality indices), boosting forecasting accuracy by **25%**.
-Benchmarked LOLIMOT against ARIMA, XGBoost, and LSTM baselines, with LOLIMOT outperforming by **8–12% lower RMSE** in volatile demand scenarios.
+- Engineered 20+ high-impact features (lag variables, rolling statistics, seasonality indices), boosting forecasting accuracy by 25%.
+Benchmarked LOLIMOT against ARIMA, XGBoost, and LSTM baselines, with LOLIMOT outperforming by 8–12% lower RMSE in volatile demand scenarios.
-- Automated the system to improve **operational efficiency by 60%**, reducing manual intervention from **15 hours/week → 6 hours/week**.
-Achieved estimated cost savings of **USD $50,000/month** across all locations via optimized pricing strategies and **inventory turnover improvement of 18%**.
+- Automated the system to improve operational efficiency by 60%, reducing manual intervention from 15 hours/week → 6 hours/week.
+Achieved estimated cost savings of USD $50,000/month across all locations via optimized pricing strategies and inventory turnover improvement of 18%.
-- Recognized as **Finalist Winner (Top ~10% globally, ~3,000+ teams)**, highlighting methodological innovation and business impact.
+- Recognized as Finalist Winner (Top ~10% globally, ~3,000+ teams), highlighting methodological innovation and business impact.